Kihyun: Public image and impact

-For over seven years since debut, Kihyun continuously expands his musical spectrum, and has grown into a vocalist who can do his part, in any genre of song and any stage, in any environment.
-As the main vocalist of Monsta X, he has always captivated the K-pop fans by showing off his unwavering live skills despite the group's unique strong performances.
-In addition to team activities, he not only participated in various drama OSTs, but also released cover videos of various genres, acting as a "Vocal of Confidence", further establishing himself as "K-pop God", "Vocal God", and "The K in K-pop".
+Kihyun has been known for his singing ability, recording numerous television dramas soundtracks and vocal cover videos of various genres.
+As the main vocalist of Monsta X, he has always captivated the K-pop fans by showing off his unwavering live skills despite the group's unique strong performances, which also earned him the honorifics "K-pop God" and "Vocal God".

 In October 2019, an official statement from Kakao M revealed that Monsta X, which Kihyun is assigned, received 7,906 shares (about ,000,000,000) of it to resolve issue rights to strengthen solidarity with affiliates and entertainers.
-The group is one of many Kakao M-affiliated artists who received stocks from the company, of which, according to reports, is also preparing to rejoin Korea Exchange through a re-IPO.
+The group is one of many Kakao M-affiliated artists who received stocks from the company, of which according to reports, is also preparing to rejoin Korea Exchange through a re-IPO.

-In July 2022, Kihyun was voted as "Emotional Vocal Tone King Idol", with a vote rate of 30.62% out of a total of 297,873 votes after fierce competition among many candidates, such as Mamamoo's Wheein, Kim Jae-hwan, and BTS' Jimin.
+In July 2022, he was voted as "Emotional Vocal Tone King Idol", with a vote rate of 30.62% out of a total of 297,873 votes after fierce competition among many candidates, including Mamamoo's Wheein, Kim Jae-hwan, and BTS' Jimin.
+Kihyun was also consistently placed in Tumblr's "Most Popular K-pop Stars", ranking 41st in 2018, 43rd in 2019, 59th in 2020, 76th in 2021, and 75th in 2022.
+He was also consistently ranked in the "Individual Boy Group Members Brand Power Ranking" published by the Korean Corporate Reputation Research Institute, with the highest ranking at 24th in June 2020.

-In September, Architect Professor Yoo Hyun-jun expressed his gratitude to Kihyun, with the released of photos that contain the contents of captured texts and comments that he left on Daum Cafe, watching Sherlock Hyun-jun videos on YouTube during a delayed flight.
+In September 2022, Architect Professor Yoo Hyun-jun expressed his gratitude to Kihyun for watching Sherlock Hyun-jun videos on YouTube during a delayed flight.
 Because of this, "Sherlock Hyun-jun" became a real-time trend on Twitter and the number of YouTube subscribers also increased, exceeding 470,000.

-Kihyun had inspired the group Blitzers for the reason that his "expression on stage felt so cool".
+He had inspired the group Blitzers for his "cool expression" on stage.